freest-lang/freest-lang.github.io/getting started/linear-channels.md

     |> sendTree rt
 ```

 And we are greeted by a plethra of errors.
-The fact is we where supposed to return the continuation channel, and not `Skip`.
+The fact is that we where supposed to return the continuation channel, and not `Skip`.
 But what is this mistery continuation, and how do we type it?
 The answer is through **polymorphism**.
 ```
 sendTree : forall a:1S .
 Tree -> TreeChannel ; a -> a
 sendTree Leaf c =